kmsingh-git/Finance-Dashboard/README.md

 I was teaching myself Dash Plotly, as well as some finance, and CSS.
 This dashboard represents a milestone in that journey.
 Feel free to copy the code.

-<p> The link for the website is https://finance-dashboard-kms.herokuapp.com/

 # Bonus - Simulating Dice Rolls

 If you play around with the Simulating Dice Rolls Tab, you can see both the Central Limit Theorem and the Weak Law of Large Numbers at work: